Use buttons to signal actions.

 The default buttons are the most commonly-used button on the site.

-Use the primary button for the primary action on a page.
+Use the wizard button to trigger a wizard on a page.

 Any button can be made bigger by adding a class name of

 disabled attribute.
 To make a

 When to use buttons

 - Use buttons for clickable actions you want users to take on a page, such as “Add”, “Close”, “Cancel”, or “Save.”